By BRUCE TALBOT

 LEISURE: The same applies to entertainment and food.
-There are restaurants to suit all tastes and pockets on nearby Church Road - the main drag in Hove itself - while a short hop on the bus or a cab will get you into Brighton and the Laines, seafront and as many restaurants, pubs, cinemas and bars you could shake a stump at.
+There are restaurants to suit all tastes and pockets on nearby Church Road - the main drag in Hove - while a short hop on the bus or a cab will get you into Brighton and the Laines, its seafront and as many restaurants, pubs, cinemas and bars you could shake a stump at.
 Take your pick.

-A couple of miles away in the tiny hamlet of Houghton is the George and Dragon which offers decent ales, good food and fabulous views across the South Downs.
-This is where visiting journalists tend to end up on at least one night of the Festival.
-That or The Black Rabbit next to the Arun but a good two-mile walk from the ground.
-A lot closer is The Gate which is directly in front of you as you leave (or even arrive) at Arundel Castle.
-Jason Lewry, the former Sussex left-armer, is usually holding court there on at least one day of the festival.
+At Arundel, there is a press marquee at the Park End, with car parking in the field opposite which you enter through the stables.
+Sussex provide refreshments and Wi-Fi dongles in recent years as the only permanent connection is the club office, and the signal is pretty weak.
+The radio ISDN line is in front of the main score box at the Park End and commentators normally occupy a gazebo next to it.
+The Norfolk Arms is the main hotel in Arundel but tends to get booked up quickly.
+Chichester or Littlehampton are alternative places to base yourself and are easily accessible to Arundel by train, although it is a 30-minute walk (mostly uphill) from the station to the ground.
+A couple of miles away in the tiny hamlet of Houghton is The George and Dragon which offers decent ales, good food and fabulous views across the South Downs.
+This is where visiting journalists tend to end up for at least one night of the Festival.
+That or The Black Rabbit next to the Arun but a good two-mile (downhill) walk from the ground.
+A lot closer is The Gate which is directly in front of you as you leave (or even arrive) at the Arundel Castle entrance.